The Hobbit: The Battle of the Five Armies: Plot

-Inside Erebor, Thorin suffers traumatic hallucinations of being swallowed up by gold before regaining his sanity and leading his company to join the battle.
-He rides with Dwalin, Fíli, and Kíli to kill Azog.
+Inside Erebor, Thorin, realising his greed and selfishness, regains his sanity and leads his company to join the battle.
+He rides with Dwalin, Fíli, and Kíli to Ravenhill to kill Azog.
 Meanwhile, Tauriel and Legolas arrive to warn the Dwarves of Bolg's arrival, and Bilbo volunteers to relay the news to Thorin, using his magic ring to move through the combat unseen.
 Azog kills Fíli as Bilbo and the other Dwarves are forced to watch.
-Bolg overpowers Tauriel and then kills Kíli, who had come to her aid.
+Bolg overpowers Tauriel and kills Kíli, who has come to her aid.
 Legolas battles Bolg and eventually kills him.
 The Great Eagles arrive with Radagast and Beorn, and the Orcs are finally defeated.
-In the climax, Thorin engages Azog in a duel and kills him, but is fatally wounded in the process.
-Bilbo makes peace with the dying Thorin, while Tauriel mourns Kili.
-Thranduil advises Legolas to seek out a Dunedain ranger in the north who goes by the name Strider.
-Thorin is buried with the Arkenstone along with Kili and Fili, and Dáin is crowned king.
+In the climax, Thorin engages Azog in a duel and kills him, but is fatally wounded.
+Bilbo reconciles with the dying Thorin, while Tauriel mourns Kíli.
+Thranduil advises Legolas to seek out a ranger in the north who goes by the name Strider.

-Thorin's company settles back into Erebor, and Dale begins to recover with Bard as the leader.
+Thorin's company settles back into Erebor with Dáin as their new king.
 Bilbo bids farewell to the company's remaining members and journeys home to the Shire with Gandalf.
-As the two part ways on the outskirts of the Shire, Gandalf admits his knowledge of Bilbo's ring and warns him of it, although Bilbo assures him that he had lost the ring.
+As the two part ways on the outskirts of the Shire, Gandalf admits his knowledge of Bilbo's magic ring and warns him of it, although Bilbo assures him that he had lost the ring.
 Bilbo returns to Bag End to find his belongings being auctioned off because he was presumed dead.
-He stops the sale and starts tidying up his home, revealing he still possesses the ring.
-Sixty years later, Bilbo receives a visit from Gandalf on his 111th birthday.
+He stops the sale and tidies up his home, revealing he still possesses the ring.
+Sixty years later, Bilbo happily receives a visit from Gandalf on his "111th" birthday.

 Cast

-Additionally, Peter Jackson and Andy Serkis's daughters made cameo appearances as girls rowing away during Smaug's attack; movement coach Terry Notary and stand-in Jamie Haugh appear as Laketown refugees after the destruction; Conan Stevens, who was to play Bolg, appears as the Keeper of the Dungeons, an Orc captain holding Gandalf hostage and the sons of key second assistant director Guy Campbell, casting director Miranda Rivers, and Weta Workshop founder Richard Taylor appear as Hobbit children during the auction scene.
+Additionally, Peter Jackson and Andy Serkis's daughters made cameo appearances as girls rowing away during Smaug's attack; movement coach Terry Notary and stand-in Jamie Haugh appear as Laketown refugees after the destruction; Conan Stevens, who was to play Bolg, appears as the Keeper of the Dungeons, an Orc captain holding Gandalf hostage; and the sons of key second assistant director Guy Campbell, casting director Miranda Rivers, and Weta Workshop founder Richard Taylor appear as Hobbit children during the auction scene.